 Unlike PSNR (Peak Signal-to-Noise Ratio), SSIM is based on visible structures in the image.
 Although PSNR is no longer regarded as a reliable indicator of image quality degradation it is available as an alternative measurement in the Imatest SSIM module.

-The Imatest SSIM calculation, introduced in version 4.3, is based on the Matlab implementation of the paper, “Image Quality Assessment: From Error Visibility to Structural Similarity”, by Zhou Wang, Alan Bovik, HamidSheikh, and Eero Simoncelli.
+The Imatest SSIM calculation is based on the Matlab implementation of the paper, “Image Quality Assessment: From Error Visibility to Structural Similarity”, by Zhou Wang, Alan Bovik, HamidSheikh, and Eero Simoncelli.

 Open Imatest and click on the SSIM button at the bottom of the Utility modules on the right, or click Utility (dropdown menu), SSIM.This opens the SSIM window, which initially displays simplified instructions.